yarigijon/Visir_Measurement/README.md

 # VISIR Measurement Server
 =============

-Python versión Visir Measurement Server
+Visir Measurement Server Python versión.
 This is a fork python version of the C++ Visir Measurement Server, include a fork version of VISIR Html5 and bootle python framework.

 Setup